Honors Students Present at Harvard University’s NCRC

 “From being able to travel to Boston, learning the ins-and-outs of a large metropolitan area, meeting and interacting with students from all over the world, to learning from some of the best experts and professors in the health science arena, I believe this experience is invaluable to our students,” stated Czech.

-Students received funding from the University Honors Program to attend the conference.
+Students received funding from the University Honors College to attend the conference.